-CCPA may seem like a simple regional law that wouldn’t impact anyone outside of the US.
+CCPA may seem like a simple regional law that doesn’t impact anyone outside of the US.
 However, it’s much more than that.

-- Have an annual gross revenue higher than $25M.
+- Have a gross annual revenue higher than $25M

-- Make more than 50% of annual revenue by selling the data of Californian customers.
+- Make more than 50% of their annual revenue by selling the data of Californian customers

-Smaller businesses with customers that are primarily located outside the state of California may be excluded from the new law.
-The same will apply to brick-and-mortar stores that are located far away from the Golden State.
-Certain exceptions can also apply to data under other privacy laws, such as HIPAA.
+Smaller businesses with customers that are primarily located outside the state of California may be excluded from following the new law.
+And the same applies to brick-and-mortar stores located far away from the Golden State.

 Everyone else should exercise due diligence to ensure they’re already CCPA-compliant.

 CCPA is not some kind of breakthrough in the realm of privacy laws.
 In many ways, it’s similar to GDPR and implements similar mechanics to protect resident data.
-Therefore, if you’re already compliant with GDPR, it should be fairly easy to make yourself compliant with CCPA, as well.
+Therefore, if you’re already compliant with GDPR regulations, it should be fairly easy to make yourself compliant with CCPA regulations, as well.

-Disclaimer: We’re pretty good at email testing but the law isn’t our field of expertise by any means.
-While we share the most up-to-date information on CCPA, please don’t consider it a piece of legal advice.
-We strongly recommend consulting a lawyer to discuss the individual needs of your business.
+Disclaimer: We’re pretty good at providing a platform that covers all email-related needs, but this law isn’t our field of expertise by any means.
+So, please don’t consider this article a piece of legal advice.
+Also, we strongly recommend consulting a lawyer to discuss the individual needs of your business.

 That being said, here are some of the main things to keep in mind:

-Under CCPA, California customers can request to know the following at any time:
+Under CCPA, Californian customers can request to know the following at any time: